Identify more cows in heat, improve your artificial insemination (AI) results and increase your profits by using LIC heat detection products.

 - Four second time release technology to help identify true standing heats.

 Donaghys tail paint is a simple and inexpensive way to identify your cows on heat.
 The fluorescent paint is highly visible, weather resistant and non-irritating to cows.

 - Available in six highly visible colours – blue, green, red, yellow, pink and orange

 - Easy to apply with a built-in brush cap

 - Oil-based formula can last up to 30 days in suitable conditions.

-LIC UK recommends British farmers use heat detection products in conjunction with industry recommended heat detection methods.
+LIC recommends British farmers use heat detection products in conjunction with industry recommended heat detection methods.
 For more advice read the following guides: